Arthur Weisberg Family Applied Engineering Complex

-The new Arthur Weisberg Family Applied Engineering Complex is sited west of the existing Robert C. Byrd Biotechnology Center and houses six academic and research programs:
+The Arthur Weisberg Family Applied Engineering Complex is sited west of the existing Robert C. Byrd Biotechnology Center and houses six academic and research programs:

 - College of Information Technology